LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 <Route path={ route('vehicles.edit') } element={<EditVehicle />} />
 ```

-Full content looks like this:
+The full content looks like this:

 ```jsx
 import React from 'react'